Iran Appeals Ban From International Judo Events

 Iran’s Judo Federation has appealed against a four-year ban from international events for refusing to let its athletes face opponents from Israel.

-The Court of Arbitration for Sport (CAS) said the Iranian appeal against an International Judo Federation ruling was held by video link on November 23.
+The Court of Arbitration for Sport (CAS) said the Iranian appeal against an International Judo Federation (IJF) ruling was held by videolink on November 23.

-A verdict is expected to be pronounced in at least several weeks.
+A verdict is expected to be announced in a number of weeks at the earliest.

 The provisional ban, which could be withdrawn if Iranian officials allow their athletes to compete freely, is set to run into September 2023.